fdoremi/STOpenR/README.md

 ## Usage

 1. Go to API Connections > select provider.
+2. Ensure `allowKeysExposure` is `true` in your config.
-2. Find the "**Multiple API Keys**" section below the main settings.
+3. Find the "**Multiple API Keys**" section below the main settings.
-3. Add alternate keys (one per line/; separated).
+4. Add alternate keys (one per line/; separated).
-4. Use "**Toggle Switching**" to enable auto-rotation/removal for that provider.
+5. Use "**Toggle Switching**" to enable auto-rotation/removal for that provider.

 ---